axibase/axibase-collector-docs/jobs/examples/file/duckduckgo/README.md

 ## Overview

-Download a Sunspot Daily Count report in a CSV file and upload it into ATSD.
+Download a Sunspot Daily Count report in a CSV file and upload the file into ATSD.

 ## File